TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_pybamm.rst

 GPR posterior standard deviation (in Ah) at the queried point per UCB step.
-The series opens at ≈ 0.0033 Ah, dips sharply to ≈ 0.0019 Ah at step 4 — corresponding to a query near one of the 8 seed observations — then rises as UCB drives exploration into unsampled (C-rate, T) pairs.
+The series opens at ≈ 0.0029 Ah and drifts down to ≈ 0.0017–0.0019 Ah by steps 6–8 as the GPR is conditioned on nearby observations, then spikes sharply to ≈ 0.0056 Ah at step 9 when UCB jumps to a less-explored corner of the grid.
+It settles back to ≈ 0.0017–0.0019 Ah for steps 10–14, then produces the largest spike of the run — ≈ 0.0159 Ah, roughly 8× the resting level — at step 15, before settling back to ≈ 0.0018–0.0024 Ah for the remainder.
+These are isolated single-step spikes rather than a sustained upward trend: each corresponds to UCB briefly probing an unexplored (C-rate,
-The oscillating plateau from step 11 onward (0.0038–0.0044 Ah) reflects the search frontier: UCB is querying near-equally uncertain candidates in the outer corners of the grid, where the GPR has the least training signal.
-The upward trend in the second half is a direct readout of the acquisition function's exploration pressure; it is not a sign of deterioration.
+T) pair before the GPR is conditioned on it and the posterior std there collapses again on the next step.

 Audit checks over AL steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~